Best Reflective Running Gear of 2025

 • Sleeves are long

-While there are many options for reflective jackets on the market, the L.L.Bean Bean Bright Multisport Jacket stood out from the rest that we tested for this guide with its exceptional reflectivity.
-The jacket lives up to its name and works well for those wanting to be seen at night.
+While many reflective jacket options are available, the L.L.Bean Bean Bright Multisport Jacket stood out from the rest we tested for this guide with its exceptional visibility and reflectivity, day or night.
+The jacket lives up to its name and will maximize your chances of being seen, whether running at dawn, dusk, night, or even in broad daylight.

 While most comparable jackets just use reflective trim or highlights to increase their visibility, this one goes all in with its completely yellow reflective shell and 14 points of reflective trim strategically placed around the jacket for maximum visibility.
 The combination of the two optimizes the overall low-light visibility of the jacket.